Multyp/ubblot.com/docs/Tutorials/C/Beginners Tutorials/Day01.md

             return 0;
         }
         ```
+        In the C programming language, characters are represented using ASCII (American Standard Code for Information Interchange) values.
+Each character is assigned a unique integer value.

+        In this solution:

+            - The variable c is initialized with the value 'a'.
+            - In C, characters are represented using single quotes, like 'a', which actually represent the ASCII value of 'a', which is 97.
+            - In ASCII, lowercase letters 'a' to 'z' are represented by consecutive integer values from 97 to 122.
+            - So, by initializing c with 'a', we are starting with the ASCII value of 'a', which is 97.
+            - We then iterate through the characters using a while loop until c reaches the ASCII value of 'z', which is 122.
+            - Within the loop, we call the my_putchar(c) function to output the character represented by the current ASCII value of c.

+        Therefore, by starting with 'a' and incrementing c until 'z', we ensure that all lowercase letters of the alphabet are printed in ascending order.

+        This solution leverages the ASCII values of characters to achieve the task of printing the lowercase alphabet.

+        An other solution would be :

+        ```c
+        #include <unistd.h>

+        void my_putchar(char c)
+        {
+            write(1, &c, 1);
+        }

+        /*
+        * This function, my_print_alpha_int, prints the
+        * lowercase alphabet in ascending order, starting from 'a',
+        * using integer values directly.
+        */
+        int my_print_alpha_int(void) {
+            // Initialize integer variable i with the ASCII value of 'a' int i = 97; // ASCII value of 'a'

+            // Loop through characters using integer values while (i <= 122) { // ASCII value of 'z'
+                // Convert integer value back to character and output my_putchar((char)i);
+                // Increment the integer to move to the next one i++;
+            }

+            // Return 0 to indicate successful execution return 0;
+        }
+        ```
+        Explanation:

+        - In this solution, we use integer values directly to represent the ASCII values of characters.
+        - We initialize an integer variable i with the ASCII value of 'a', which is 97.
+        - We iterate through the characters using a while loop until i reaches the ASCII value of 'z', which is 122.
+        - Inside the loop, we convert the integer value i back to a character using a typecast (char)i and then output it using my_putchar.
+        - While this solution achieves the same result as the previous one, it introduces the concept of "phantom values."
+        - Phantom values are integer values that technically represent characters outside of the visible ASCII character set.
+For example, the integer value 127 might represent the ASCII DEL character, which is not a part of the lowercase alphabet.
+However, it would still be processed by the loop, potentially leading to unexpected behavior.
+        - Using integer values directly obscures the intent of the code and can make it harder to understand and maintain.
+        - Therefore, it's generally recommended to use character literals directly, as shown in the initial solution, to ensure clarity and avoid potential issues with phantom values.
     </details>
     <div>
         Congratulations!
 You've completed your first exercise in C programming.
 Feel free to experiment with the code and see how it works.